 Research with impact

-We have a strong commitment to social responsibility across all our research and aim for it to make a positive difference to society.
+We have a strong commitment to social responsibility across all our and aim for it to make a positive difference to society.

 The Work and Equalities Institute